These rules were last updated on May 29, 2010

 3. All entries must be the original work of the competitor.

-4. Photographs submitted to CdCC competitions should represent the recent work of the maker and should not be more than three (3) years old.
+4. Photographs submitted to CdCC competitions should represent recent work of the maker.
+It is preferred that images are not more than three years old.

 Competition Levels

-5. Members who have not won any prize (e.g. 1st, 2nd, 3rd or HM) at their existing level having entered in at least six (6) competitions during the calendar year may petition the Competition Chair to move to a lower level.
-The Competition Chair may approve or deny the petition at his/her sole discretion.
+5. Members who have not won any award (e.g. 1st, 2nd, 3rd or HM) at their existing level and have submitted at least 10 images during the competition year may petition the Competition Chair to move to a lower level.
+The Competition Chair may approve or deny the petition at his or her sole discretion.
 The Competition Chair's decision is final and may not be appealed.

-6. Youth members are not eligible to be moved to the A, B or C levels unless by exception.
-The Competition Chair may direct the move to an A, B or C level only in extraordinary circumstances.
+6. Youth members automatically begin in level 1.
+Youth members are not eligible to be moved a higher level unless by exception.
+The Competition Chair may direct the move to level 2 or 3 only in extraordinary circumstances.

 Good Taste

 Any image that is in "Good Taste" may be entered.
-The Competition Chair, or his/her designate, will determine what constitutes "Good Taste" and may bar entries that, in their opinion, may be offensive or inappropriate for display.
-As CdCC has a Youth category, and children under the age of 18 may be in attendance at club meetings, members should ensure that their entries are appropriate for this type of audience.
-If in doubt, members should consult with the Competition Chair, or his/her designate, prior to the start of the competition.
+The Competition Chair shall determine what constitutes "Good Taste" and may bar entries that, in his or her opinion, may be offensive or inappropriate for display.
+Children under the age of 18 may be in attendance at club meetings, therefore, members should ensure that their entries are appropriate for this type of audience.
+If in doubt, members should consult with the Competition Chair prior to the start of the competition.

-2. All images must be saved in sRGB color space, not Adobe RGB.
+2. All images must be saved in sRGB color space.

 3. All images must be saved in JPEG format with a .jpg extension